cloudify-cosmo/cloudify-dev/scripts/cluster-install/README.md

 1. Before installation, please make sure you have a key and network ready on Openstack.
 1. Download the OpenStack RC file from Openstack under Access & Security / API access.
 1. Fill in the config_env.yaml file according to the RC file.
+**NOTICE:** In case you think the manager will need a big memory resource, e.g. for a big snapshot restore - use `flavor_id: 4`.
 1. Run the command `python install.py --config-path <config_env.yaml path>`
 1. Wait until the cluster is fully installed - should be around 20 minutes.
 1. After the creation of the Openstack environment a file named `environment_ids.yaml` will